For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Turdidae (Thrushes and Allies)

-BLACK-BILLED THRUSH (Turdus ignobilis) – Very common around the clay lick.
-[N]
+BLACK-BILLED THRUSH (Turdus ignobilis) [N]

 Parulidae (New World Warblers)